-A policy deployment system details the management system strategy and human and organizational development system of a plant or organization as a means to achieve desired business results in terms of safety, morale, quality, cost and delivery.
+A policy deployment process details the management system strategy and human and organizational development system of a plant or organization as a means to achieve desired business results in terms of safety, morale, quality, cost and delivery.

-Management System
+Management System 150 points

-Issues to be addressed include, but are not limited to, the following:
+Issues to be addressed include (but are not limited to) the following:

-- Describe your plant's policy deployment process, such as hoshin kanri planning, strategic planning, etc. - Describe your management approach to achieve the defined policy goals and strategies. - What is the scope and level of the plant's cascading policy goals, strategies and action plans for both the shop floor and the front office? - Describe your plant's continuous improvement program to achieve the policy deployment plan. - Outline the role and relationship of leadership and all associates in achieving company goals and objectives. - Explain how you utilize standard work in your management approach, including going to the gemba to learn what is really happening. - Describe your system of outlining expectations and follow-up with all plant and site personnel.
+- Describe your plant's policy deployment process, such as hoshin kanri planning, strategic planning, etc. - Explain the key methods the company uses to clarify goals, define strategies, identify problems and develop countermeasures. - What is the scope and level of the plant's cascading of policy, goals, strategies, and action plans for both the shop floor and the front office?

+- Describe your plant's continuous improvement program to achieve the policy deployment plan. - Outline the role and relationship of leadership and all associates in achieving company goals and objectives. - Explain how you utilize standard work in your management approach, including going to the gemba (where the work is done) to learn what is really happening. - Describe your system of outlining expectations and follow-up with all plant and site personnel.